 Inventory Management: FIFO vs LIFO

-First In First Out and Last in First Out are the two most common inventory management concepts that are used in the modern world.
-These two models are different from each other but both concepts are specifications of inventory management methodologies.
-Here we shall discuss what is meant by each and what types of businesses can use these formats for their business operations and needs.
+First In, First Out, and Last in, First Out are the two most common inventory management concepts today.
+These two models are different, but both ideas are specifications of inventory management methodologies.
+Here, we shall discuss what each means and what types of businesses can use these formats for their operations and needs.

 The FIFO inventory system uses the same strategy as it is called.
-First in items are usually the first to come out of any storage.
-For example, milk is stored according to their expiration dates in the fridge.
-The milk cartons that bear expiry dates that are close would be stored in the front so that those get sold first.
-The main aim of this concept of inventory management ensures that the oldest stock is moved out first to guarantee cost-effectiveness and avoid wastage.
-The widespread use of this concept makes it ideal for many industries who use it along with other models of stock management.
+First-in items are usually the first to come out of any storage.
+For example, the fridge stores milk according to their expiration dates.
+The milk cartons bearing close expiry dates would be stored in the front so those get sold first.
+The main aim of this concept of inventory management is to ensure that the oldest stock is moved out first to guarantee cost-effectiveness and avoid wastage.
+The widespread use of this concept makes it ideal for many industries that use it along with other stock management models.

 Pros of FIFO